edubkendo/blog/posts/2015-03-14-writing-a-blog-with-elixir-and-phoenix.md

 }
 ```

-One VERY unfortunate problem is that `modernizr` still seems to cause a bug on the page.
+One VERY unfortunate problem is that `modernizr` still seems to cause a bug on the page: `TypeError: modernizr cannot read property 'document' of undefined`.
 The only solution I've found so far is to go in and edit it by hand.
 Open `bower_components/modernizr/modernizr.js`, scroll to the very bottom, and where it passes in `(this, this.document)` to the closure, edit that to `(window, window.document)`.
 If you know a better solution, please leave a comment below.

 In the root directory of your project, create a new directory `posts/`.